nethical6/mywebsite/content/blog/PoemAfterYouKilledYourself.md

 You would no longer be inflicted by your loved ones,

-you would no longer be lonely
+you would no longer be lonely.

 <br>